2021 FIBA 3x3 AmeriCup

-The 2021 FIBA 3x3 AmeriCup is the inaugural edition of the FIBA 3x3 Americup.
-It is the first-ever national team competition for 3x3 in the Americas.
-The game will be held from 12 November to 14 November in Miami, Florida, United States.
-Sixteen men's teams and 13 women's teams participated.
+The 2021 FIBA 3x3 AmeriCup was the inaugural edition of the FIBA 3x3 Americup.
+It was the first-ever national team competition for 3x3 in the Americas.
+The games were held from November 12 to November 14 in Miami, United States.
+Sixteen men's teams and 13 women's teams participated in the event celebrated at the Bayfront Park in Downtown Miami.

 Participating teams

 The winners from qualifying draw A and B is included in the Pools C and D, respectively.
 Numbers in the parentheses are seeds.